MohammedSaayim/mini-figma/README.md

 # Mini Figma
-A small app around this which quickly selects you between fonts.
+A small app which quickly selects you between fonts.
 - Have prefixed sizes.
 Multiples of 8px.
 - Have some selected best fonts.
 - Tell which fonts are good for heading which are good for text.